Streamline electric vehicle manufacturing with a more connected, data intensive approach

 Standardization from Rockwell Automation products has improved total efficiency.
 Built-in add-on Instruction (AOI) capability reduced programming hours by around 30 percent.
 In addition, standardization products collaboration with Rockwell Automation reduced the machine footprint by 30 percent.

 With support from Rockwell Automation Japan, the team can quickly deliver onsite support and shorten the start-up time by 10 percent.
-Hirata realized electric vehicle battery mass production as required by the end-user on time.

 The results mentioned above are specific to Hirata’s use of Rockwell Automation products and services in conjunction with other products.
 Specific results may vary for other customers.